Gekon-pepavlin/maps-api/README.md

 # Maps API

-Maps API is a powerful tool for integrating interactive and customizable maps into your web applications.
+Maps API is a powerful tool for integrating interactive and customizable maps into your **react** web applications.
 Whether you need to display geographical data, create custom map visualizations, or provide location-based services, Maps API has you covered.

 ## Quick Start